BitGo/prova/docs/index.md

 * Dynamic Asset Issuance

 Asset issuance in Prova is done centrally.
-The asset issuer's sole responsibility in prova is to create and destroy the asset via newly introduced "admin transactions".
+The asset issuer's sole responsibility in Prova is to create and destroy the asset via newly introduced "admin transactions".
 These transactions are public on the ledger and visible to all participants in the system.